-4.10 Number of the implemented product standard
+4.10 Product standard code

-Prepackaged foods produced and distributed in China shall declare the number of the implemented product standard and the standard sequence number.
+Prepackaged foods produced and distributed in China shall declare the product standard code and the standard sequence number.

 4.11 Quality grade of product

 If the implemented product standard has clear provisions for the product quality grade, the quality grade shall be declared, otherwise, the quality grade shall not be marked.